MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-manager-templates.md

 Templates will display an activation status as either active or inactive:

 - A template is considered **active** once you create an assessment from that template.
-- A template is considered **inactive** if your organization isn’t using it as the framework for an assessment.
+- A template is considered **inactive** if your organization isn’t using it for an assessment.

 When you purchase a premium template and create an assessment from it, that template is active for one year.
 Your purchase will automatically renew unless you cancel renewal.